SAVE THE DATE, MARCH 1-2 2019, FOR THE NEXT CONFERENCE.

-The annual Ensure Justice Conference at Vanguard University will be held in Costa Mesa, California on March 2-3, 2018.
-The theme of our 2018 conference is Substance Abuse and Human Trafficking.
+The annual Ensure Justice Conference at Vanguard University will be held in Costa Mesa, California on March 1-2, 2019.
+The theme of our 2019 conference is When Home Is'nt Safe.
 Our goal is to bring together experts on the subject matter, foster learning, and provoke conversations that grow collaborative efforts.

 Ensure Justice is a two-day conference focused on equipping teachers, law enforcement, students, and community members to protect and intervene for women and children at high-risk of exploitation and violence.
 Understanding the contributing factors of human trafficking that run deep will inform innovative strategies for future prevention.